Mazda MX-30 Review 2023 | Top Gear

 Advertisement - Page continues below

-Its ‘freestyle door’ layout (check out the gallery above), which apes the RX-8 coupe of the mid-2000s.
-An odd choice, you might suggest, given that car’s unfashionable thirst for fuel and oil, but much like the retro styling of the Honda e, it’s an immediate talking point whenever somebody stops to poke around your MX-30.
+Then there’s the rear-hinged back doors (check out the gallery above), which again apes the RX-8.
+An odd choice, given that car’s unfashionable thirst for fuel and oil.
+But much like the retro styling of the Honda e, it’s an immediate talking point.

-Yup.
-Or 106 miles real-world, in our experience.
-Mazda’s done the sums and worked out that smaller batteries have a significantly friendlier CO2 emissions footprint over their lifetime than larger batteries, and ‘break even’ with an internal combustion engine – i.e. counterbalance the high CO2 output of their manufacture with their lack of tailpipe emissions – after far fewer miles.
+Mazda’s done the sums and worked out that smaller batteries have a significantly friendlier CO2 footprint over their lifetime, and ‘break even’ with an internal combustion engine after far fewer miles.
 It’s also researched its target buyers and concluded they don’t need any more distance from a full charge.

 Advertisement - Page continues below